I’ve been snorkeling since I was 8 years old and I’ve owned and used a lot of different kinds of masks.

 The best snorkel mask for you is going to depend on the style you are most comfortable with.
 There are several different common mask styles that the different manufacturers make, and some divers and snorkelers swear by one over another.

-Side Window Masks.
-A Side window snorkel mask is that which has two extra small panes on either side of the main lens.
+A Side window mask is that which has two extra small panes on either side of the main lens.
 They allow for an expanded field of vision and let more light into the mask.
 They do, however, tend to be a bit larger than the average mask, which means they require some more effort to clear.

-Single Window Mask.
-A single-window mask is, for me, the best snorkel mask style because I find the plastic lens divider distracting.
+A single-window mask is, for me, the best mask style because I find the plastic lens divider distracting.
 Single window masks tend to be the most widely used mask styles in dive shops and liveaboards because they maximize comfort and field of view.

-Prescription Lens Mask.
-This one is pretty straightforward.
-If you are an avid snorkeler and wear corrective lenses or contacts, you know how annoying it is to have to be constantly washing your hands, prepping contacts and putting your fingers in your eyes.
+It is annoying to be constantly washing your hands, prepping contacts and putting your fingers in your eyes on snorkel trips (I know).
 Thankfully, you can get prescription lens masks that use your glasses or contacts prescription, which means less rigamarole to get in the water.

 - Rinse a mask with cold fresh water to get the salt off it